 Protect all information stored on systems with file system, network share, claims, application, or database specific access control lists.
-These controls will enforce the principle that only authorized individuals should have access to the information based on their need to access the information as a part of their responsibilities.
+These controls will enforce the

-3.8 Ensure Windows BUILTIN groups are not SQL Logins (Automated)
+3.9 Ensure Windows BUILTIN groups are not SQL Logins (Automated)

 Prior to SQL Server 2008, the BUILTIN\Administrators group was added as a SQL Server login with sysadmin privileges during installation by default.
 Best practices promote creating an Active Directory level group containing approved DBA staff accounts and using this controlled AD group as the login with sysadmin privileges.
 The AD group should be specified during SQL Server installation and the BUILTIN\Administrators group would therefore have no need to be a login.